operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 #### 3. Setup the test context and resources

-The next step is to create a TestCtx for the current test and defer its cleanup function:
+The next step is to create a Context for the current test and defer its cleanup function:

 ```go
 ctx := framework.NewContext(t)